zzt93/SqlCreator/README.md

   - sql abstraction: `name` | `alias`, columns, etc
   - sql clause generation abstraction: `name` | `name alias`

+##### Use XML-Mapped DTO Across Levels
+Maybe it's better to split config with xml-content, in which config has a class of xml-content and derive needed info from it.
 #### TODO
   - group by
   - having
   - order by
+  - sub-query cyclic dependency detection

 ### Bugs Found